-ACTION DESCRIPTION RESPONSIBILITY PARTNERSHIPS IN CURRENT WORKPLAN PRIORITY LEVEL 0 Centennial Square Master Plan " Undertake a Master Plan process for Centennial Square and adjacent buildings addressing short medium and long term objectives and site program directions established by this plan.
-Planning DVBA Yes High 2 Government Street Streetscape Update (Wharf to Yates) " Confirm design and location of new furnishing, planters, and street trees, as directed by this plan.
-Planning DVBA No High 3 Government Street Streetscape Implementation >> The streetscape of Government Street will be implemented according to the outcomes of Action 2.
-Engineering and PW DVBA No Medium 4 Downtown Pedestrian Light Strategy >> Identify and specify new pedestrian light and implementation program as directed by this plan.
-Engineering and PW - No Medium 5 Douglas Corridor Street Light and Furnishing Strategy " Identify new street and pedestrian light program and furnishing program and an implementation strategy for Douglas Street within the Downtown Study Area.
-Engineering and PW DVBA, BC Transit No Medium 6 Ship Point Master Plan Phase 1 Implementation " Undertake a Master Plan based on the site and program objectives established by the harbour Vitality Principles and implement Phase 1.
-Planning GVHA Yes High 7 Conceptual and Detailed Design for Government Street (Yates to Herald Street) " Undertake Conceptual and Detailed Design for Government Street from Yates to Herald Street based on objectives and design directions established by this plan, and in the context of the larger Government Street Corridor including consideration of re-instating 2-way traffic, incorporation of bike facilities, and reconfiguring the intersection of Wharf and Government Street as a major Downtown Gateway.
-Planning DVBA No Medium 8 Undertake a Waterfront Public Art Strategy >> The Arts Culture and Events department to spearhead a Waterfront Public Strategy.
+ACTION DESCRIPTION RESPONSIBILITY PARTNERSHIPS IN CURRENT WORKPLAN PRIORITY LEVEL 0 Centennial Square Master Plan >> Undertake a Master Plan process for Centennial Square and adjacent buildings addressing short medium and long term objectives and site program directions established by this plan.
+Planning DVBA Yes High 2 Downtown Pedestrian Light Strategy >> Identify and specify new pedestrian light and implementation program as directed by this plan.
+Engineering and PW - No Medium 3 Conceptual Design for Douglas Street Corridor >> Undertake conceptual design to reconfigure Douglas Street within the downtown study area as a Transit Oriented Corridor and major pedestrian promenade as directed by this plan.
+Planning DVBA No Medium 4 Ship Point Master Plan Phase I Implementation " Undertake a Master Plan based on the site and program objectives established by the harbour Vitality Principles and implement Phase 1.
+Planning GVHA Yes High 5 Conceptual And Detailed Design For Government Street Mall Extention (Yates To Herald Street) And Replacement of existing streetscape elements " Undertake Conceptual and Detailed Design for Government Street from Yates to Herald Street based on objectives and design directions established by this plan, and in the context of the larger Government Street Corridor including incorporation of bike facilities, and reconfiguring the intersection of Wharf and Government Street as a major Downtown Gateway.
+Based on detailed design and results of Action 8, Government Street will undergo a series of improvements from Yates Street to Herald Street.
+Planning, Engineering, PW DVBA No High Confirm design and location of new furnishing, planters, and street trees, as directed by this plan.
+6 Undertake a Waterfront Public Art Strategy >> The Arts Culture and Events department to spearhead a Waterfront Public Strategy.
 Arts and Culture DVBA No Low